Chri1629/aml_project/README.md

 `source env/bin/activate`

-Then install al the libraries used with:
+Then install all the libraries used with:

 `pip install -r requirements.txt`

-If some of the packages are already installed in the PC this operation is not too slow because it uses the cache memory to install the libraries
+If some of the packages are already installed in the PC this operation is faster

 ## General structure

-For the execution we suggest to use the following structure and to create the directory **scaled** inside the directory **data** that store all the data after the preprocessing phase in order to do the preprocessing only one time because it is an expensive computation.
+For the execution we use the following structure and we create the directory **scaled** inside the directory **data** that store all the data after the preprocessing phase in order to do the preprocessing only one time because it is an expensive computation.

 ```
 project